LifeIsMadness/TaskManager/README.md

-# WheatherApp
+# WeatherApp
-Android app using OpenWheatherAPI
+Android app using OpenWeatherAPI